gauravxdev/ytmusic-download-api/README.md

 **Note:** Search functionality may be limited on cloud hosting platforms due to YouTube API restrictions.
 The `/stream/{video_id}` endpoint works reliably for known video IDs.

+**PO Token:** For production deployments, set the `PO_TOKEN` environment variable to bypass YouTube's bot detection.
+The API also supports automatic PO token generation as a fallback.
+See pytubefix documentation for obtaining PO tokens.

+**Alternative Solutions:** If PO tokens don't work, consider using yt-dlp as a backend or implementing client-side streaming with the YouTube IFrame Player API.

 ## Installation

 1. Navigate to the project directory: